 The U.S. Senate Intelligence Committee's Executive Summary of the CIA torture report confirms that Mr. al-Najar was detained at CIA black sites for nearly five hundred days.

 Haji Pacha Wazir

-Haji Pacha Wazir (now approximately 61 years old) had been imprisoned by the US government at Bagram for 8 years.
-Though he was never charged with a crime in any court of law, the US government labeled him in the media as "Osama Bin Laden's banker".
-In fact, he ran a chain of hawalas in Afghanistan and Pakistan and had absolutely no connection to Al Qaeda.
+Haji Pacha Wazir was imprisoned by the U.S. government at Bagram for eight years.
+Though he was never charged with a crime in any court of law, the U.S. government portrayed him in the media as "Osama Bin Laden's banker".
+In fact, Haji Wazir ran a chain of hawalas in Afghanistan and Pakistan and had absolutely no connection to Al Qaeda.

-IJN was retained by his family and filed a petition for a writ of habeas corpus on his behalf in 2006.
-After diligent diplomatic and legal efforts, Haji Wazir was released in February 2010, before his case had been decided at the DC Circuit of Appeals.
-Haji Wazir has been home now for almost two years -- he is doing well both he and his family remain very supportive of IJN's work in the Bagram litigation -- you may hear more about this in upcoming special this fall on major US news network.
+IJN was retained by Mr. Wazir's family and filed a petition for a writ of habeas corpus on his behalf in 2006.
+After diligent diplomatic and legal efforts, Mr. Wazir was released in February 2010, before his case had been decided at the DC Circuit of Appeals.
+Mr. Wazir is doing well, and both he and his family remain very supportive of IJN's work in the Bagram litigation.

 Jan Sher Khan

 Jan Sher Khan was only fifteen years old at the time of his disappearance from his village in Pakistan.
-He was held virtually incommunicado, without access to his attorneys, and without seeing his family for over five years--until his eventual repatriation to Pakistan from Bagram in 2010.
+He was held virtually incommunicado, without access to his attorneys or his family for over five years.
+He was released from Bagram and repatriated to Pakistan in 2010.